Manhartsberg

 Waldviertel, near Schönberg am Kamp

-Much to experience - in the region Kamptal-Manhartsberg
+Lots to experience - in the Kamp Valley ("Kamptal-Manhartsberg" in German) region